CKXT-DT: Closedown

 The CRTC had questioned Quebecor in early July on its usage of the station to simulcast Sun News, noting "Quebecor should expect to be asked to demonstrate why this is the best use of the radio spectrum".
-Quebecor management told the CRTC that it would shut the station down, rather than to renew the over the air licence.
+Quebecor management told the CRTC that it would shut the station down, rather than apply to renew the over-the-air licence.
 Quebecor closed CKXT on November 1, 2011.
-It was the fifth major TV station in Canada (and the first in one of Canada's three large cities) to have gone dark since 1977, when CFVO-TV in Hull, Quebec (now Gatineau) left the air (this station would be returned as a Radio-Québec station CIVO-TV, with a new CRTC license).
-Other than the 2009 closedowns of CHCA-TV in Red Deer, Alberta and CKX-TV in Brandon, Manitoba (both of which went dark entirely), all other defunct stations in Canada became repeaters of other stations almost seamlessly.
-In addition, CIAN-TV Calgary and CJAL-TV Edmonton were closed down as they became the cable-only CTV Two Alberta on August 31 that same year.
+It was the fifth major TV station in Canada (and the first in one of Canada's three large cities) to have gone dark since 1977, when CFVO-TV in Hull, Quebec (now Gatineau), left the air (this station would be returned as a Radio-Québec station CIVO-TV, with a new CRTC license).
+Other than the 2009 closedowns of CHCA-TV in Red Deer, Alberta, and CKX-TV in Brandon, Manitoba (both of which went dark entirely), all other defunct stations in Canada became repeaters of other stations almost seamlessly.
+In addition, CIAN-TV in Calgary and CJAL-TV in Edmonton were closed down as they became the cable-only CTV 2 Alberta on August 31, that same year.

 Following these changes, Sun News Network no longer received mandatory carriage and lost its previous low channel position in Toronto, Hamilton, London and Ottawa; the channel's programming was only available on cable and satellite providers carrying the specialty channel.
-In the Toronto area, shortly after the station left the air, Rogers-owned CityNews Channel took the place of CKXT on its former cable channel 15 slot for digital subscribers, while Buffalo PBS station WNED-TV occupied channel 15 for analogue subscribers.
+In the Toronto area, shortly after the station left the air, Rogers-owned CityNews Channel took the place of CKXT on its former cable channel 15 slot for digital subscribers, while Buffalo PBS station WNED-TV occupied channel 15 for analog subscribers.
 Sun News retained the other channel positions previously allocated for CKXT on Rogers' cable systems (142 and 567), but it was no longer included as part of its basic service.

-Sun News Network itself shut down on February 13, 2015 with Quebecor attributing the channel's failure to it being denied mandatory carriage.
+Sun News Network itself shut down on February 13, 2015, with Quebecor attributing the channel's failure to it being denied mandatory carriage.